Anatoly03/RegexCensor/PATTERNS.md

 # MEGATHREAD for sharing Patterns

 Use this markdown file to push and share your different regexes.
-Changes to this file are only under the consent to **NEUTRALITY**: You may add regular expressions with ease, however deleting patterns for "controversial reasons" is not accepted.
+Changes to this file are only under the consent to **NEUTRALITY**: You may add regular expressions with ease, however deleting patterns is only allowed under strict rules.
 Reasons for pattern deletion can be: (1) The pattern is wrong.
 (2) The pattern has false negatives.
-(3) The pattern cannot be used as an expression to harm under any circumstance.
+(3) The pattern is inserted at the wrong position.
+(4) The pattern already exists.
+Note that if the reason specifies is vague or simply tagged "controversial", the deletion will not be accepted.

 Definitions:
 - An expression is **positive**, if it is a correct match within a given section.